XinFinOrg/Developer-Resource/Docs/wp-and-research/Why-DPoS.md

 ## Why XinFin removed PoW and adopted DPoS?

 XinFin developed a scalable, secure and enterprise grade hybrid blockchain platform that combined the best features of Bitcoin, Ethereum and Quorum.
 XinFin&#39;s blockchain is a combination of permissioned and public chains that can nicely address security and scalability.
-XinFin Hybrid Blockchain platform has matured through continuous development and improvements.
+XinFin Hybrid Blockchain platform has matured through continuous development and improvements.<br>

 **XinFin's Consensus Mechanism**

 XinFin removed traditional high electrical power consumption based mining mechanism called PoW (Proof of Work).
 Instead XinFin adopted an improved consensus methodology called PoS (Proof of Stake), and is now slowly moving towards Delegated Proof of Stake (DPoS).